sanluige/sanluige.github.io/PFD/index.md

 ---
-title: Assignment 1: Basic Agent Based Model
+title: Assignment 2: Planning for Drunks
 ---

 # **Assignment 2:** Planning for Drunks Model